ProtoDigitalUK/lucid/README.md

 ![Lucid](https://github.com/ProtoDigitalUK/lucid/blob/master/banner.jpg?raw=true)

-> [!CAUTION]
-> Under heavy construction - Not suitable for production

 [![Tests](https://github.com/ProtoDigitalUK/lucid/actions/workflows/tests.yml/badge.svg)](https://github.com/ProtoDigitalUK/lucid/actions/workflows/tests.yml)

-Lucid is a blazingly fast, state-of-the-art headless CMS with top-tier TypeScript support.
+A TypeScript-first, fully extensible headless CMS.
 Constructed using Fastify and SolidJS, it features sophisticated collection and brick builders, a wide range of plugins, and database adapters for PostgreSQL, LibSQL, and SQLite.
 It achieves the perfect balance of developer experience and an intuitive, easy-to-use interface for creators and end-users alike, without compromising on performance and flexibility.

 Effortlessly configure Lucid to meet your content needs with our flexible configuration options, and an array of first-party plugins including LocalStorage, Resend, Nodemailer, S3, and more.